KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 ## Example Project

-You can see an example project that uses Maven to deploy an embedded Jetty server [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-maven), and you can download it as a `.zip` file [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-maven).
+You can view and download an example project that uses Maven to deploy an embedded Jetty server here:

+{% include url-thumbnail.html url="/examples/java-server/hello-world-embedded-jetty-maven" %}

 The rest of this tutorial walks through this example project.